 - Individual partitions cannot be selectively backed up or restored.
-Tables selected by the --include-tables and --exclude-tables options are always backed up or restored in full. - Can only backup tables that are stored in their own individual tablespaces (i.e., tables created with the innodb_file_per_table option enabled) - Non-InnoDB tables are not backed up - Cannot be used for incremental backups

-• Does not include the binary log or the relay log in the backup See also Appendix B, Limitations of MySQL Enterprise Backup for some more minor limitations.
+Tables selected by the --include-tables and --exclude-tables options are always backed up or restored in full. - Can only backup tables that are stored in their own individual tablespaces (i.e., tables created with the innodb_file_per_table option enabled) - Non-InnoDB tables are not backed up - For MySQL Enterprise Backup 8.0.20 and earlier: Encrypted InnoDB tables are never included (a warning is issued in the log file whenever an encrypted InnoDB table that matches the table selection criteria has been skipped over). - Cannot be used for incremental backups - Does not include the binary log or the relay log in the backup See also Appendix B, Limitations of MySQL Enterprise Backup for some more minor limitations.